cossacklabs/product-docs/docs/themis/debugging/themis-server.md

 **Note:**
 Once a day, the session is reset on our side and you'll get a warning:

-> You must start session on https://docs.cossacklabs.com/interactive-simulator/setup/
+> You must start session on...

 meaning that you need to press the appropriate
 "Start Secure session" or "Start Secure message" button for it to work again.